What Is a SWOT Analysis?

 - How much business consolidation has occurred in your market

-- How much search engine traffic is available in your market at large
+- How much total traffic is available in your market

 - Total addressable market (TAM) and serviceable available market (SAM)